One-to-1/face-recognition-attendence-system-with-database-implementation/Documentation/design/6_Deployment_Guide.md

 - **Problem**: Camera not detected
   - **Solution**: Ensure the camera is properly connected and not in use by another application
-  - **Solution**: Try changing the camera index in the code if you have multiple cameras
+  - **Solution**: Try changing the CAMERA_INDEX value in config/settings.py if you have multiple cameras

+- **Problem**: Wrong camera is being used
+  - **Solution**: Modify the CAMERA_INDEX value in config/settings.py (0 is usually the built-in webcam, 1 for the first external camera, etc.)

 - **Problem**: Poor face detection
   - **Solution**: Improve lighting conditions